By Paolo von Schirach —

 This state of affairs reflects a new reality.
 Without much debate, a few years ago we entered a new world.
 In this new world, US public spending is no longer constrained by revenue.
-Do remember that the last pre Covid federal budget, a budget approved without too much controversy, contemplated a federal budget deficit of 1 trillion dollars.
+As noted above, the last pre Covid federal budget, a budget approved without too much controversy, contemplated a federal budget deficit of one trillion dollars.

 And yet both parties agreed that it was perfectly normal to add another trillion to the national debt at a time of more than decent GDP growth and almost zero unemployment!
 How do you justify this level of government overspending when everything goes well in the American economy?

-In the past, over spending was justified in emergencies.
-Usually it included measures to counter a bad recession and keep or create jobs.
-But nobody raised any concerns about growing fiscal imbalance at the beginning of 2020, that is before we knew anything about the incoming pandemic.
+In the past, massive over spending (and borrowing) was justified only in emergencies.
+Usually it included measures to counter a bad recession with the goal of keeping or creating jobs.
+But nobody raised any concerns about the massive fiscal imbalance at the beginning of 2020, that is before we knew anything about the incoming pandemic.